Google announces the Open Usage Commons to help open source projects manage trademarks

 Projects in the Open Usage Commons will receive support germane to trademark protection and management, usage guidelines, and conformance testing, and the organization will provide the community with education regarding trademarks.
 The Open Usage Commons’ board of directors will soon publish consideration criteria for projects that want to join, and it plans to establish a legal committee that will advise the board, projects, and advisory members selected by projects to guide trademark usage policies.

 “Many people may not realize that the permission to use the project’s trademark is distinct from the project’s license for its source code.
-If you look at various open source licenses, you will likely find a line that says that the license does not grant trademark use,” wrote Open Usage Commons board members Allison Randal, Charles Isbell, Cliff Lampe, Chris DiBona, Jen Phillips, and Miles Ward in a statement.
+If you look at various open source licenses, you will likely find a line that says that the license does not grant trademark use,” wrote Open Usage Commons board members Allison Randal, Charles Isbell, Cliff Lampe, Chris DiBona, Jen Phillips, and Miles Ward.
 “These are separate, because while anyone may use or distribute the source code, when someone sees a project’s name or logo, they assume certain qualities about what they are consuming based on their trust in the project.
 While a license is not actually required for accurate references to a project’s name, a well-defined trademark policy removes ambiguity and provides certainty about acceptable uses.”

 To get the Open Usage Commons off the ground, Google contributed initial funding and the trademarks of web app framework Angular, web-based collaboration tool Gerrit, and microservices orchestration platform Istio.
 Google says developers who use a trademark of one of the projects can continue to use them, following any current guidance from the project.